 Church membership grew rapidly and after a fire totally destroyed the building following services on Sunday June 30, 1839 there was talk about moving the parish uptown.
 Talk turned to argument and the congregation became irreparably divided.
 Ten months later the "uptown" faction laid the cornerstone of a brownstone church at the somewhat remote corner of Fifth Avenue and 10th Street.

-The young, fledgling architect Richard Upjohn was chosen to design the Gothic Revival church.
-In only a few years he would become esteemed for other Gothic churches in the city like the Church of the Holy Communion on 20th Street and the new Trinity Church downtown.
+Architect Richard Upjohn, who had recently arrived in New York, was chosen to design the Gothic Revival church.
+In only a few years he would become esteemed for other Gothic churches in the city like the Church of the Holy Communion on 20th Street and the new Trinity Church.

-Completed in 1841 it was the first church on Fifth Avenue.
-An Englishman, Upjohn modeled its tall, spired bell tower on the one at Magdalen College, Oxford, England.
-The area was still relatively undeveloped and the avenue was not yet paved.
-That was soon to change.
+Completed in 1841 it was the first church on the still unpaved and relatively undeveloped Fifth Avenue.
+An Englishman, Upjohn modeled its tall bell tower on the one at Magdalen College, Oxford, England.

-By the time President Tyler and his bride were married here three years later mansions had begun cropping up along Fifth Avenue above Washington Square where fine Federal residences had already been firmly established.
+By the time President Tyler and his bride were married here three years later mansions were rising along Fifth Avenue above Washington Square where fine Federal residences had already been firmly established.
 The list of church members soon included names like Belmont, Rhinelander, Astor and de Peyster.

 |Photograph by David Shankbone|

-Directly below the painting are two bas-relief angles sculpted by Louis St. Gaudens.
+Directly below the painting are two bas relief angels sculpted by Louis St. Gaudens.
 Embedded in the marble just below them and on either side of the altar are intricate mosaic angels by D. Maitland Armstrong who also designed two of the stained glass windows.
 The oak choir stalls were designed by McKim, Mead and White.
 Hundreds of thousands of small stone tiles make up the multicolored mosaic floors.

 Declared a National Historic Landmark in 1988, the church is open weekdays from noon to 1 pm.